-Should the battery voltage rise to above the High Voltage setpoint of 62.0V, the M5 will proceed into hardware shutdown, switch the unit into Grid-to-Load mode, and disable the inverter and the charger.
-The Run LED will blink twice, and the auxiliary relay will audibly click on and off.
-The system and batteries will
+Should the battery voltage rise to above the High Voltage setpoint of 62.0V, the M5 Plus will proceed into hardware shutdown, switch to Grid to Load mode, and disable the inverter and the charge controller.
+The Run LED will blink twice, and the alarm will sound.
+The system and batteries will have to be checked by qualified service personnel.
+When normal battery voltage returns, the unit will have to be manually reset by turning the grid breaker off and on.
+A grid outage and return could also reset this state.

-Should the battery voltage drop below the Low Voltage setpoint of 46.5V for 60 seconds or longer, the M5 will proceed into hardware shutdown, switch the unit to Grid to Load mode, and disable the inverter.
+Should the battery voltage drop below the Low Voltage setpoint of 44.0V for 60 seconds or longer, the M5 Plus will proceed into hardware shutdown, switch to Grid to Load mode, and disable the inverter.
 The charger will remain enabled and wait for available PV power.
-The Run LED will blink twice, and the auxiliary relay will audibly click on and off.
-Should this occur when no PV power is available, the M5 will stay in this configuration until the PV source returns, at which point the DC-DC converter will attempt to charge the batteries.
-Once the batteries have charged enough to obtain a voltage above 46.5Volts, the unit will return to normal operation.
+The Run LED will blink twice, and the alarm will sound.
+Should this occur when no PV power is available, the M5 Plus will stay in this configuration until the PV source returns, at which point the DC-DC converter will attempt to charge the batteries.
+If utility power is present the internal AC battery charger in the M5 Plus will attempt to recharge the batteries.
+Once the batteries have charged enough to obtain a voltage of 1.0 Volts below the float voltage setting, the unit will return to normal operation.
+With a default float voltage of 54.5V, the unit would turn back ON at 53.5V.